 Those who recruit victims are often of the same ethnicity.
 They speak the same language and entice their victims through friendship with promises of a higher education and/or profitable employment.
 There are also abductors who do just that.
 They snatch their victims by force or by threatening their families if one doesn't comply.
 Initially, the victims are often held by intermediaries.

 Transporters are hired to do take the victims from one location to another.
 They pick up victims from the recruiter and deliver them across the borders of countries, state lines, or even just to a neighboring city or a nearby location in the same city.
-Depending upon the numbers and distance, transporters may use boats or planes, trucks or vans.
+Depending on the numbers and distance, transporters may use boats or planes, trucks or vans.

-The "employers" are the true exploiters who provide generally inadequate living conditions and put their slaves to work in sweatshops, or worse, use them to provide sexual favors.
+The "employers" are the true exploiters who provide generally inadequate living conditions and put their slaves to work in sweatshops or use them to provide sexual favors.
 Victims can be found in private residences, nail salons, beauty shops, and massage parlors, as well as some manufacturing businesses, farm labor contractors, and more.

 Who Traffics in Humans and Why?